Neil Gordon (paediatrician): Career

-After World War II, in 1946, Gordon was demobilised and upon returning to civilian life, became a supernumery registrar at the Royal Infirmary.
+In 1946, Gordon was demobilised and upon returning to civilian life, became a supernumery registrar at the Royal Infirmary.
 After two years, Gordon left the position, to take a number of increasingly senior positions at National Hospital for Neurology and Neurosurgery, moving through the medical ranks, becoming house physician, then assistant registrar then registrar.
 During this period, Gordon spent a year, working as a lecturer at the University of California in San Francisco.

 In 1955, Gordon moved to Saint Mary's Hospital, Manchester, as a Senior registrar in neurology, under the notable neurologist Denis Briton.
-In 1958 he was appointed as Consultant paediatric neurologist at both Royal Manchester Children's Hospital and Booth Hall Children's Hospital.
+In 1958, he was appointed as Consultant paediatric neurologist at both Royal Manchester Children's Hospital and Booth Hall Children's Hospital.

 Membership

-In the 1970s Gordon was focused on the speech pathology and attended a committee that was enquiring into the work of speech therapists, who had the time seemed to work exclusively only on adult speech problems.
+In the 1970s, Gordon was focused on the speech pathology and attended a committee that was enquiring into the work of speech therapists, who had the time seemed to work exclusively only on adult speech problems.
 Through this work he was made an honorary fellow of the College of Speech Therapists, later called the Royal College of Speech and Language Therapists.

 Gordon was a founding member of the British Paediatric Neurology Association in 1975 From 1958, Gordon attended meetings of the UK Paediatric Neurology group in St Edmund Hall, Oxford and the group slowly formed the idea of establishing the first association of that type in the UK.
 Gordon work was fundamental in establishing the Association, and for his efforts was elected to be the first President of the Association, a position he held for 6 years.
 Through work to establish the association, other European countries took notice and established similar associations.
 These were brought together, starting in 1971, in a federal structure by 1980, to become the European Federation of European societies of paediatric neurology in 1980, that would later become the European Paediatric Neurology Society.
 Gordon became president of the organisation in 1980 for a two-year term.
 Gordon was also on the board of the International Child Neurology Association.